 - A patient must be admitted as an inpatient for seven days prior to request.

-- Family members must participate in patient therapy, including car transfers and nursing care prior to receiving a say pass.
+- Family members must participate in patient therapy, including car transfers and nursing care prior to receiving a day pass.

-- Your care manager must check insurance coverage and limitations’ regarding their policy on day passes.
+- Your care manager must check insurance coverage and limitations regarding day pass policy.

-- Patients who receive dysphagia therapy must practice swallowing techniques if the patient will eat any meals outside of the hospital.
+- Patients who receive dysphagia therapy must practice swallowing techniques and the family must receive instruction if the patient will eat any meals outside of the hospital.